DHTMLX/scheduler-docs/data/howtostart_ruby.md

 Step 2.
 Creating a Controller
 ------------------------------------------

-Now we need to add a controller that will process users' request to the server through the application.
+Now you need to add a controller that will process users' request to the server through the application.
-Since requests differ in their type, we need separate controllers for certain requests.
+Since requests differ in their type, you need to separate controllers for certain requests.

-To define the connection between a controller and the type of request, we will use routing.
+To define the connection between a controller and the type of request, routing will be used.
 Different routes can be served by different actions.
 The actions collect information which will be passed to the view.

-Let’s create a new controller with the name "home" and a new action called "index".
+Let's create a new controller with the name "home" and a new action called "index".

 ~~~js
 cd path/to/your/project